substance/substance-legacy/README.md

 # Substance

 Substance is a JavaScript library for manipulating documents based on data.
 It enables you to build completely custom web-based editors.
 See Substance in action:

 - **[Substance HTML Editor](http://cdn.substance.io/starter)** - A minimal HTML editor component based on Substance
-- **[Science Writer](http://cdn.substance.io/science-writer)** - A full-fledged scientific editor
+- **[Lens Writer](http://cdn.substance.io/lens-writer)** - A full-fledged scientific editor
 - **[Archivist Writer](http://cdn.substance.io/archivist-composer)** - A modern interface for tagging entities and subjects in digital archives

 ## Motivation